fcr3/aeolux/modeling/README.md

 6. `sxhxliang`: Provided us another example on how to use Detectron2, especially when it comes to specifying YAMLs.
 Link to the repostiory is [here](https://github.com/sxhxliang/detectron2_backbone).

 7. `facebookresearch`: Provided us an example repository on how train a DETR (End-to-End Transformer Model for Object Detection) using Detectron2 (look in the d2 folder).
 Link to the repository is [here](https://github.com/sxhxliang/detectron2_backbone).

+8. `ultralytics`: Provided us the official repository for training YoloV5 models.
+The official repository is [here](https://github.com/ultralytics/yolov5).